Prometheus-X-association/edge-computing/docs/design-document.md

 Assumptions:
 - three different contracts are considered:
   - DataProvider - CloudProvider
-  - DataProvider - Processing BB (Consumer)
+  - DataProvider - Triggering BB (Consumer)
-  - FunctionProvider - Processing BB (Consumer)
+  - FunctionProvider - Triggering BB (Consumer)
-  - the latter can be omitted when the Processing BB is the FunctionProvider
+  - the latter can be omitted when the Triggering BB is the FunctionProvider
 - consent: DataProvider, Private Data of User, Function which can be applied to the Private Data
-- consent related tasks are handled by the Processing BB in advance (Edge Computing BB with its connector is added to the loop)
+- consent related tasks are handled by the Triggering BB in advance (Edge Computing BB with its connector is added to the loop)

 |BB Component|Description|
 |-|-|